 Having your probiotics in supplement form goes one step further.
 This offers a more targeted therapeutic intake that can be tailored to your individual gut needs, this is the best way to get the most out of your probiotics.

-Recommended probiotic strains that have been well researched for bloating, specifically including:
+Recommended probiotic strains which have been well researched for bloating symptoms include:

-Healthcare professionals can explore the research behind Lactobacillus acidophilus NCFM®, Bifidobacterium lactis HN019, Bifidobacterium lactis Bi-07®, Lactobacillus plantarum LP299v® and Bifidobacterium infantis 35624 on the Probiotics Database.
+Healthcare professionals can explore the research behind Lactobacillus acidophilus NCFM®, Bifidobacterium lactis HN019, Bifidobacterium lactis Bi-07®, Lactobacillus plantarum LP299v®, Bifidobacterium infantis 35624, and Lactobacillus acidophilus Rosell-52 on the Probiotics Database.

 Prebiotics are fibres that act as ‘food’ for probiotic bacteria.
 Learn more by reading What are prebiotics?.
 They are present in foods such as garlic, onions and leeks and can also be found in supplement form, often together with probiotics.
 A supplement combining probiotics and prebiotics is called a synbiotic.
 This mixture is particularly nourishing for the gut microbiome as the probiotic replenishes your gut with friendly bacteria and the prebiotic feeds both the probiotic bacteria themselves, along with your own beneficial bacteria that already naturally reside in your gut.

 To encourage regular bowel movements and address bloating, you may like to add some prebiotic foods to your diet or consider a daily symbiotic supplement.
 Some sensitive individuals may find that prebiotics cause some initial bloating, but this usually settles down in a couple of days as the microbiome adjusts, after which prebiotics can often be helpful for those who suffer with bloating.

 To find out more on this topic, healthcare professionals may like to read Probiotics and side effects - an in-depth review on the Probiotics Professionals site.